Contents

 One config file, the same toolchain on every machine, no more "works on mine"

 I have lost enough hours to “but it works on my machine” that I treat the phrase as a personal insult.
-Someone clones a repo, the Node version is wrong, a native dependency won’t compile because they’re missing a system library, and an afternoon evaporates into apt-get archaeology.
+The last time it cost me a full afternoon: a teammate cloned a repo, their Node version was a major release behind, a native dependency wouldn’t compile because they were missing a system library, and we both vanished into apt-get archaeology while the actual work sat untouched.
 Devcontainers fix this by moving the whole development environment into a container described by a file that lives in the repo.
 Clone, reopen, build, work.
 That’s the promise, and after a couple of years of leaning on them I’ll say it mostly delivers — with some sharp edges I’ll be honest about.

 Advertisement